risvanthkm/spider_ml_task2/README.md

 - During the initial experiments, the Transformer showed aggressive overfitting.
 Introducing **Dropout** significantly improved the model's ability to generalize by _reducing reliance on specific neurons_.

 - Without a learning rate scheduler, the model struggled to generalize, with the test accuracy plateauing below **88%**.
-Using a **learning rate scheduler** improved convergence, reduced overfitting, and led to substantially better test performance.
+Using a **learning rate scheduler** improved convergence, reduced overfitting, and led to substantially better test performance (test accuracy of 96%).

 - Training and validation metrics showed no improvement after approximately **100 epochs**.
 Therefore, the model was trained for **100 epochs**.